 Fujitsu EST is currently in the process of redefining its future product portfolio and strategic roadmap.
 In this process, Fraunhofer IESE has supported Fujitsu EST in optimizing the product innovation process.
 For this purpose, Fujitsu EST wanted to create innovative product ideas on the one hand and establish a strategic and effective way to use creativity techniques in the existing Fujitsu EST innovation process on the other hand.
 To achieve these goals, the project was performed in two phases.

 The benefit of the collaboration project for Fujitsu EST was twofold: First, by conducting the creativity workshops, innovative product ideas were derived that appear to be promising for creating future business.
 Following initial validation procedures, the most promising idea has already received a Fujitsu-internal innovation award.
-Currently, this idea is in the process of being prototyped at EST. During the second phase, Fraunhofer IESE transferred its know-how regarding how to perform creativity techniques to EST. A series of further creativity workshops were performed and moderated by EST personnel on their own.
+Currently, this idea is in the process of being prototyped at Fujitsu EST. During the second phase, Fraunhofer IESE transferred its know-how regarding how to perform creativity techniques to Fujitsu EST. A series of further creativity workshops were performed and moderated by Fujitsu EST personnel on their own.
 Fujitsu EST has now successfully established the planning and performance of such creativity workshops as part of their innovation process.
-Furthermore, these techniques are being shared and rolled out across the organization as a whole, empowering staff and supporting EST as it moves beyond single innovation activities and towards a more creative culture at all levels.
+Furthermore, these techniques are being shared and rolled out across the organization as a whole, empowering staff and supporting Fujitsu EST as it moves towards a more creative culture at all levels.